 What is Payment for Order Flow (PFOF)?

-Payment for Order Flow is a practice where brokerage firms receive compensation from market makers for directing trade orders to them.
+Payment for Order Flow (PFOF) is a practice in which brokerage firms receive compensation from market makers for directing trade orders to them.
 We observed that PFOF is common among discount brokers, enabling them to offer commission-free trading to their clients.
 The process works as follows: when a trader places an order, the broker routes it to a market maker, who executes the trade and pays the broker a fee for the order flow.

 Feature | Payment for Order Flow (PFOF) | Direct Market Access (DMA) |